 Getting to Ireland from Britain with a motorhome or camper

 Ok, before we go any further, let’s clear up the confusion.

 - Northern Ireland IS part of the UK.
-Southern Ireland is not
+The Republic of Ireland is not

-- Southern Ireland (or the Republic of Ireland) is in the EU.
+- The Republic of Ireland is in the EU.
 Northern Ireland is not

 - Great Britain (or Britain) refers to the landmass of England, Scotland and Wales

-- The British Isles is the UK AND Southern Ireland (plus the Channel Islands, Scilly Isles and thousands of other small islands.)
-There's an excellent article explaining it all here
+- The British Isles is the UK AND the Republic of Ireland (plus the Channel Islands, Scilly Isles and thousands of other small islands.)
+There’s an excellent article explaining it all here

 However, even knowing all that, many people (myself included!) incorrectly say going from the UK to Ireland, when they mean from Britain.
 So, my apologies should I make that error elsewhere.